 You dropped junior off at college about six weeks ago.
 Separating from him was challenging but on the trip home, you soothed yourself with the thought that you’d be returning to campus to see him in a month or two for Parents’ Weekend or Family Weekend or whatever your school chooses to call it.

-You get home and there’s a hollow kind of emptiness in your house and in your heart.
-You struggle with the new normal but little by little you begin to master it or even delight in some aspects of it.
+You get home, and there’s a hollow emptiness in your house and your heart.
+You struggle with the new normal but little by little, you begin to master it or even delight in some aspects.
 Meanwhile, your child is also struggling to adjust to her new school.
 As the weeks go by, everyone is beginning to acclimate when suddenly you realize that Family Weekend is almost upon you.

-You can’t wait to see him and you are quite certain that he can’t wait to see you, but here’s the fundamental problem with Family Weekend: expectations are unrealistically high and those expectations create unnecessary stress.
+You can’t wait to see him, and you are certain that he can’t wait to see you, but here’s the fundamental problem with Family Weekend; expectations are unrealistically high, creating unnecessary stress.
 You can avoid the sting of disappointment by lowering the bar on your expectations.
 Let’s start by talking about what not to expect.

-It’s All About the Expectations: How to Manage Yours for Family Weekend
+How to manage your expectations for Family Weekend

 1. Don’t expect to be spending what we like to refer to as “quality time” with your child.
-You may get time but the time you get will likely be frenzied and rushed, not really the stuff of great quality.
+You may get time, but the time you get will likely be frenzied and rushed, not the stuff of great quality.

 5. Don’t expect her to look up from her phone more than once an hour.
 She is involved in a plethora of virtual “conversations” that must not be disrupted for any reason whatsoever.

 6. Don’t expect him to acknowledge that you have traveled hundreds of miles or spent thousands of dollars to see him.